 Arcane Magic is dependent only on the skill of the wielder to shape it; because the gods have no control over the use of Arcane Magic, such magic is also called Free Magic.
 The source of Arcane Magic is the raw energy of the Maelstrom.
 The stars in Núrion's sky are actually little "holes" in the shell of the universe through which the energy from the Maelstrom shines.
 These holes are ports through which the energy is drawn by Arcane magic users, who shape it into various results.
 The fact that the energy of the Maelstrom is completely unspecified but contains the seeds of all energy types allows for a myriad of varying effects.

 Outsiders on their own planes who cast Arcane magic actually receive the energy as a byproduct of the Worship Mechanism.
 When the gods receive from worshippers on Núrion power made up of Maelstrom forces, they are unable to absorb it all, and some accidentally reflects off into their surroundings.
 Outsiders capture some of this reflected raw energy to fuel their Arcane Magic.
 Similarly, because Natural Magic is the aligned power of Dekk, no other god is able to absorb it, and most gets trapped in the universe shell.
 Some of it, though, is sent into the Outer Planes through worship.
 All of this small amount of Natural energy that makes it into the outer planes reflects off the gods into their surroundings.
-Outsiders use this energy to power their primordial abilities.
+Outsiders use this energy to power their ranger and druid abilities.
 These energies are likewise available in the Outer Planes for the use of Arcane and Natural casters who are visiting there from the Material Plane.
 Divine Magic is granted directly by the gods.

-- Magic (power) is classifiable according to its source.
+- Magic is classifiable according to its source.

 - Divine Magic, or Contingent Magic, is granted directly by the gods.
 Clerics, paladins, and their ilk cast Divine Magic.
 Warlocks and their ilk also use a special kind of Contingent Magic.